Ousmanou-Ardo/Learning234/README.md

 This app is built by using django framework.

 ## To start, clone the repository  :
-git clone github.com/Ousmanou-Ardo/Learning124.git
+- git clone github.com/Ousmanou-Ardo/Learning124.git
-then cd Learning124
+- cd Learning124